 Over the years, we've maintained and improved the original two buildings (on the National Register of Historic Places), and we've also added a 1790s log cabin, concession stand, picnic shelter, and storage building.
 A county fire and rescue building, originally built by local people, is behind our main building.

 We have several special events open to the public during the year, including our Forkland Heritage Festival & Revue each October, one of the few true folk festivals in Kentucky.
-Other annual events include a Pie Supper in March, a High Tea in May, the Halloween Carnival, an elegant Christmas Dinner, and Twilight Christmas.
+Other annual events include a Pie Supper in March, the Halloween Carnival, an elegant Christmas Dinner, and Twilight Christmas.
 The Forkland Lincoln Museum and Gift Shop are open regularly throughout the year.
 Forkland is well-known for its artists, and their works are displayed throughout the Community Center buildings.
 Additional activities include weekly art classes, Cub Scout and Boy Scout meetings, basketball, family reunions, picnics, and volunteer work days.